Heinrich Gontermann: Death

-On 29 October Gontermann took off in a Fokker Dr.I.
+On 30 October 1917, Gontermann took off in a Fokker Dr.I.
 He had not yet recovered fully from a bout of dysentery.
 Nevertheless, he was anxious to try his new airplane, despite misgivings about it.
 After a few minutes, he tried aerobatics at 700 meters altitude.
 He pulled out of the second loop and dived into a left turn.
 The upper wing collapsed and broke completely off.
 His airplane plunged into the ground.

-Gontermann was pulled from the wreck alive, though with severe head injuries after slamming into the machine gun breeches.
-He was taken to the Jasta's medical bay, where he died from his injuries several hours later.
-Some sources say his death occurred the day after his accident.
+Gontermann was pulled from the wreck alive, though with severe head injuries after slamming into the machine-gun breeches.
+Medical help from the neighboring village arrived surprisingly quickly.
+He was then taken to the Jasta's medical bay.
+Within a few hours, the army's chief physician performed an operation, but human skill could do nothing to heal the extremely severe wound.
+Gontermann passed away late that evening in the arms of his friend and comrade, also a flight lieutenant.

-Gontermann was only one of several German pilots killed testing the new Dr.I.
+Gontermann was one of several German pilots killed testing the new Dr.I.
 As a result, Fokker was accused of shoddy construction and directed to change production methods for the manufacture of the plane.